-The total pension liability in the June 30, 2016, actuarial valuation was determined using the entry age normal actuarial cost method and the following actuarial assumptions:
+The total pension liability in the June 30, 2017, actuarial valuation was determined using the entry age normal actuarial cost method and the following actuarial assumptions:

 Inflation 2.50 % Per year

-Active member payroll growth 3.25 Per year
+Active member payroll growth 3.25 % Per year

-Investment rate of return 7.50
+Investment rate of return 7.50 %

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2014 tables for the General Employees Plan for males or females, as appropriate, with slight adjustments.
-Cost of living benefit increases for retirees are assumed to be 1% for all future years for the General Employees Plan.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2014 tables for all plans for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Cost of living benefit increases for retirees are assumed to be 1% per year for the General Employees Plan through 2044 and then 2.5% thereafter.

-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2015.
+The most recent five-year experience study for Police and Fire Plan was completed in 2016.

-The following changes in actuarial assumptions occurred in 2016:
+The following changes in actuarial assumptions occurred in 2017: